Dark Mode Light Mode

 A black car with headlights on drives through a cobblestone street at sunset, surrounded by parked cars and a pushcart in an urban setting—a scene that captures the essence of a7c street photography.

-The layout of the city is quite simple, and there isn’t an extensive subway network or anything where you might feel lost.
+The city’s layout is quite simple, with no extensive subway network, so you won’t feel lost.

-Getting into Iraqi Kurdistan is quite easy for many travelers.
-You can obtain a Visa on Arrival at the main airports, including Erbil and Sulaymaniyah.
-This option is available for many nationalities.
+Getting into Iraqi Kurdistan is relatively easy for many travelers.
+You can obtain a Visa Online at the official Kurdistan visa website.

 Don’t forget to carry sufficient cash, as some locations may not accept cards.
 Once your visa is sorted, you’re ready to explore!